Not My Path

-As I was raised between The United States and Dominican Republic, adulthood was dictated by cultural expectations to go to college, getting a salary job, marriage, buying a house, having kids, and finally retire at 65, that was not the life that I wanted.
+As our life is dictated by cultural expectations to go to college, getting a salary job, marriage, buying a house, having kids, and finally retire at 65, that was not the life that I wanted.
 In my early 20s I realized that I needed to take control of the life that I always dreamed of.

 I did not expect to plan trips with friends that would always fall through, I learned to be able to enjoy my own company, to be able to sit down at a restaurant or bar by myself and enjoy the outing, that cultures are different than what media and society feeds us, that even though religions have had a history of dividing us there are people who accept you for who you are.
 In an overall, I learned how to see life.

-What Made Me Fall in Love with Traveling?
+What Made Me Fell In Love With Traveling?